-In temporary brachytherapy, the radioactive sources are removed at the end of each treatment session.
-The sources are often inserted using applicators such as thin plastic tubes (catheters) or cylinders.
-These applicators may be removed at the end of each session, or left in place until after the final session.
+In temporary brachytherapy, you may have one or more treatment sessions to deliver the full dose of radiation prescribed by the radiation oncologist.
+The radioactive source is inserted using applicators such as thin plastic tubes (catheters) or cylinders.
+The source is removed at the end of each treatment session.
+The applicator may be removed at the same time or left in place until after the final session.

 Temporary brachytherapy is mostly used for prostate cancers and gynaecological cancers (such as cervical and vaginal cancers).

-Safety precautions – While the radioactive sources are in place, some radiation may pass outside your body.
-For this reason, hospitals take certain safety precautions to avoid exposing staff and your visitors to radiation.
+While the radioactive source is in place, some radiation may pass outside your body.
+For this reason, hospitals take certain safety precautions to avoid exposing staff and visitors to radiation.
 Staff will explain any restrictions before you start brachytherapy treatment.

-In some cases, the treatment will be high-dose-rate brachytherapy and it will be given for a few minutes at a time during multiple sessions.
+High-dose-rate brachytherapy – This will be given for a few minutes at a time during multiple sessions.
 The radiation therapists will leave the room briefly during the treatment, but will be able to see and talk to you from another room.
 You may be able to have this treatment as an outpatient.

-Safety precautions – If you have permanent brachytherapy, you will be radioactive for a short time after the seeds are inserted.
-The radiation is usually not harmful to people around you, so it is generally safe to go home.
+If you have permanent brachytherapy, you will be radioactive for a short time after the seeds are inserted.
+The radiation is usually not strong enough to be harmful to people around you, so it is safe to go home.
 However, you may need to avoid close contact with young children and pregnant women for a short time – your treatment team will advise you of any precautions to take.
-You will usually be able to return to your usual activities a day or two after the seeds are inserted.
+You will normally be able to return to your usual activities a day or two after the seeds are inserted.